 As an instance of the pannarrative text (or, of, the collage text) I here do offer a text.
 And notice, please, the composition, the assemblage, is of things from the world writ large, from the world encircling me, and these are mingled with my own sensibilities, with my own emotions (and that my poem is the analogue to the expressionist depiction, and thus an ekphrasis of sorts).
 [In poetry, and perhaps in all poetry, but especially in expressionist poetry, the more "things" are themselves, the more they signify something else.]
-In the act of placing these things into my poem, I am citing them, calling them out, appropriating them (this is what I mean by "appropriation" - things are not quoted, or, appropriated, from other pre-existing texts [this is not a language-cut-and-paste from pre-existing texts] but here these things are found in the world encircling me, the world as one great narration, the world writ large):
+In the act of placing these things into my poem, I am citing them, saying their names, making quote of them and as though listing them, calling them out, appropriating them (this is what I mean by "appropriation" - things are not quoted, or, appropriated, from other pre-existing texts [this is not a language-cut-and-paste from pre-existing texts] but here these things are found in the world encircling me, the world as one great narration, the world writ large):

-Self-Portrait with Bandaged Ear\
+Self-Portrait with Bandaged Ear